electric-sql/pglite/docs/docs/api.md

 ::: tip NOTE

-These types are not validated at run time, the result only cast to the provided type
+These types are not validated at run time, the result is only cast to the provided type.

 :::